 Travel, at least the travel I engage in, forces me to think in whole new ways, and tackle problems that never happen in my day to day life.
 I find routine, though comforting, becomes mind numbing over time.
 I’m not forced to think as I act largely on instinct.
 When I travel I’m forced to navigate strange streets in a language not my own, while I wonder about contingencies if the ATM won’t work or the credit card is somehow unusable.
 I see things and experience points of view entirely different from my day to day existence.

 I never travel to rest or have a vacation.
 I don’t understand the concept of traveling thousands of miles to simply sit by a hotel pool or hide away inside a spa.
 When I travel to a place I want to see, experience, and do as much as I possibly can in the time I have.
+One of my past favorites is Bali, Indonesia, this is definitely a “must-see” destination.
+So add this to your bucket list if you can!

 Where at home I am largely an introvert, abroad I approach strangers and ask them questions.
 I sit and watch people, observing their behaviour, style, and tastes.
 I document all that I see and experience.